-The research included studies from 1997 to 2017 and we now have five more years’ worth of work to identify, consider and embed in our evidence base.
+The research included studies from 1997 to 2016.
+We now have five more years’ worth of work to identify, consider and embed in our evidence base.
 In these intervening years we have experienced a global pandemic which has highlighted the value of community infrastructure and public space to communities.

-It will explore the difference made to wellbeing as a result of changes made to:
+It explores the difference made to wellbeing as a result of changes made to: